Aura Revive Massage Gun Review

 The regular price is $229.99, but with the MGA20 coupon, you get a 20% discount, which makes it $183.
 It is cheaper than the Aura Revive massage gun.
 Buy it right here.

-This one looks very similar to the Aura Revive massage gun, at least in terms of its overall design.
+This one appears to be very different from the Aura Revive massage gun, at least in terms of its overall design.

-The only disadvantage is that it’s not FSA/HSA eligible.
-It also doesn’t come fitted with the heated mode.
-However, it has plenty of advantages over the Aura Revive massage gun.
+The other advantage is that it’s FSA/HSA eligible.
+Additionally, it offers several advantages over the Aura Revive massage gun.

-The M3 Pro has a stable and fantastic 12mm amplitude (25% more than Aura) and a stall force of about 40 lbs.
+The Evo Gun features a stable and impressive 12mm amplitude (25% more than the Aura) and a stall force of approximately 25 lbs.
 The percussion will not slow down when you press it against your body.
 It’s also quieter than the Aura Revive massage gun.

-It comes with 5 silicone attachments that are awesome in quality.
+It comes with 6 attachments that are awesome in quality.
+One of them is the heated head.

-We should mention a few things we observed before we end this Aura Revive massage gun review.
+We would like to mention a few key observations before concluding this Aura Revive massage gun review.

-First, this is a decent muscle massager worth the positive reviews on FSA/HSA stores.
-Aura makes its sports massager sound more powerful than it actually is.
+First, this is a decent muscle massager that’s worth the positive reviews on FSA/HSA-eligible stores.
+Aura makes its massager sound more powerful than it actually is.
 However, it still has enough power for muscle relaxation and everyday use.

-We also like its features: the heated mode, the other dynamic modes, and the great accessories.
-We believe the HSA/FSA eligibility is likely the key factor in going for it.
+We also appreciate its features, including the heated mode, various dynamic modes, and the excellent accessories.
+We believe that HSA/FSA eligibility is no longer a key factor in pursuing it.

-However, given its price, we don’t believe it’s the best value massage gun outside the tax relief.
+However, given its price, we don’t believe it offers the best value for a massage gun outside the tax relief.

-We listed alternatives above that have newer hot and cold therapy technology, have more force, and cost way less.
-It’s up to you to choose; either opt for the HSA/FSA benefits or choose something else.
+We listed alternatives above that offer newer hot and cold therapy technology, provide more force, and cost significantly less.
+It’s up to you to choose any of those HSA/FSA eligible massagers.

 What about you?
 Which heated massage gun do you plan to buy?
 Drop us a comment down below!